oxapavan/oxapavan.github.io/_pages/about.md

  I’m **Pavan Alapati** aka AngryBird, I love jumping into CTF challenges, breaking into systems (legally!), and figuring out how things work under the hood.
 When I’m not digging through code or vulnerabilities, I would probably learning new tricks or enjoying nature.
 Glad you’re here—check out what I’m up to!

- I am a rising third-year undergraduate Student at KL University, specializing in computer Science ( Cyber Security ).
+ I am a rising third-year undergraduate, Specializing in computer Science ( Cyber Security ).

 As a student, I've been fortunate to receive guidance and support from many people along my journey, and it’s made a huge difference.
 Now, I’m always happy for helping others and sharing what I’ve learned from my experiences.
 Please don’t hesitate to reach out if you ever need advice or assistance!